 The Canon EF 2x III Extender mounts between your Canon EOS Digital SLR and a compatible lens (primarily Canon L Series lenses), extending the focal length of the lens by a very noticeable 2x.
-The huge focal length increase of course comes with some penalties, including a modest financial cost, some size and weight addition and more impacting, a decrease in image quality, maximum aperture and autofocus speed.
+The huge focal length increase of course comes with some penalties, including a modest financial cost, some size and weight addition and more impacting, a decrease in image quality and maximum aperture.

 If you have read the Canon 1.4x EF Extender III Review, you will find the Canon EF 2x III Extender review familiar.
 The 2x III is similar to the 1.4x III and these reviews were prepared simultaneously.